cgwire/kitsu/README.md

 [![Kitsu](https://www.cg-wire.com/en/images/kitsu.png)](https://kitsu.cg-wire.com)

-# Kitsu, CG Production Manager
+# Kitsu, Production Tracker For Indie Studios

 Kitsu is a web application to track the progress of your productions.
 It improves the communication between all stakeholders of the production.
 Which leads to better pictures and faster deliveries.